penny-clark/parkit/README.md

-# Part It
+# Park It

 ## About this project

 Park It is the parking lot sharing app for everyone with a car and everyone with a spot.
 Users of this app can book parking spaces for short term rental or list their own spaces for rent.
-Park It was built in just over a week by Penny Clark and Noah Jung as their final project for the Lighthouse Labs bootcamp.
+Park It was planned and built in just under two weeks by Penny Clark and Noah MJ Jung as their final project for the Lighthouse Labs bootcamp.

 ## Dependencies